Subscribe to the CT4F Newsletter to stay informed!

 THE TRUTH:

-The law regulates conduct, not beliefs.
-No therapist will be punished for what they believe or even for what they say outside of professional practice.
+Laws like Colorado's regulated conduct, not beliefs.
+No therapist was ever going to be punished for what they believe or even for what they say outside of professional practice.

-What therapists can't do is practice conversion therapy on minors—meaning they can't engage in a specific set of therapeutic techniques aimed at changing sexual orientation or gender identity.
+What therapists couldn't do was practice conversion therapy on minors, meaning they couldn't engage in a specific set of therapeutic techniques aimed at changing sexual orientation or gender identity.
+The law didn't police beliefs.
+It set a professional standard of care.

 MYTH #6: